 The best time to visit Greece is from April to October.
 Greece is a very popular destination in the summer thanks to the warm weather and countless miles of sandy beaches, so you might want to avoid traveling in July and August.
 If you don’t like crowds, early spring and late fall are excellent times to be in Greece.

-May, June, and September are still a good time to visit for smaller crowds and swimming in the sea.
+May, June, and September are still good times to visit for smaller crowds and to swim in the sea.
 The weather is warm enough that you can comfortably go for a swim and lounge on the beach, but the rest of the world hasn’t entirely caught on, so they haven’t all arrived.

 Winters in Greece are dreary and wet.
 It’s not fun walking on slippery cobblestones, and I don’t recommend traveling to Greece from November to March.